Discover Tiny Living

 Navigating Bureaucracy and Lengthy Permit Processes

-• Seek professional assistance: Consider hiring a planning consultant or permit expediter to help navigate the bureaucratic process and streamline approvals.
+• Seek Professional Help: Hire a planning consultant or permit expediter to streamline approvals.

 Dealing with Neighborhood Opposition